oneeman/oneeman.github.io/quotes.md

 ## Serious

-If you would persuade, you must appeal to interest rather than intellect.
---- Benjamin Franklin

 Never trust the man who tells you all his troubles but keeps from you all his joys.
 --- Jewish proverb

 The innkeeper loves a drunkard, but not for a son-in-law.
 --- Jewish proverb

-The universe is the bride of the soul.
---- Ralph Waldo Emerson, Experience (in Essays, Second Series)

 To profess to have an aim and then neglect the means of its execution is self-delusion of the most dangerous sort.
 -- John Dewey, Reconstruction in Philosophy